hemantgit/training-fe-module-02/cxp-fe-training-02/src/main/webapp/static/cxp-fe-training-02/widgets/pf2e1b-feed-reader/README.md

 #### Steps

- - Do an ajax call to an RSS feed and use provided "jsonPipe" to transform the response to JSON
+ - Do an ajax call to an RSS feed and use provided **jsonPipe** to transform the response to JSON
  - Create and use a Mustache template to render it

 #### Additional resources